17 Natural experiments

 However, we should note that concealment is not always meaningful in business research settings.
 RCTs are often used to evaluate the drugs or other medical interventions that are expected to operate without conscious action by the participants.
 In fact, it is because researchers are often most interested in the direct effect of the treatment unconfounded by other actions that the control group involves a placebo treatment as a control.
 But if the treatment of interest is an accounting standard, an incentive-compensation contract component, or financing constraints, then it’s not meaningful to speak of a direct, unconscious effect: if managers are unaware of features of their compensation contracts, then they are not going to take actions in response to them.
 In general, it is likely that researchers are interested in the total effects of a treatment.

-Concealment of random assignment might be relevant in settings involving signalling.
+Concealment of the fact of random assignment might be particularly important in settings involving signalling, as the response of the receiver of a signal is predicated on the signal being an endogenous response to the sender’s circumstances.
+If a signal is known by the receiver to have been randomly assigned, then there is no signalling value.
 As discussed by Armstrong et al. (2022), signalling has been used to explain patterns in voluntary disclosure, accounting choice, dividend policy, insider stock purchases, corporate social responsibility, and the decision to get an audit.2

 17.1.2 Identifying the treatment of interest

 Even when using an RCT, it can be difficult to ensure that the treatment applied is the one we are most interested in.
 For example, suppose we’re interested in studying the effectiveness of KN95 masks in reducing the spread of Covid-19.
-A simple perspective might be that all we need to do for an experiment is to divide participants into treatment and control groups but, in reality, complexities exist.
+While a simple perspective might be that all we need to do for an experiment is to divide participants into treatment and control groups, in reality complexities exist.

 One approach for the treatment group would be to issue all participants in this group with a supply of masks to be used during the study period and have participants go about their daily lives in other respects.
 This implies that the treatment is “receive KN95 masks” rather than “wear KN95 masks”, even though the latter might be the treatment we are more interested in evaluating.